 - 1. BPA will offer new power supply and financial benefits contracts to its regional utility customers defining BPA's power supply and financial benefits obligations for 20 years.
-These new contracts will allocate the output, costs and benefits of the Defined FBS5 and also will provide for the allocation of certain other resource costs and benefits as discussed below.
+These new contracts will be take or pay contracts, and will allocate the output, costs and benefits of the Defined FBS and also will provide for the allocation of certain other resource costs and benefits as discussed below.
 The offer period for execution of the new contracts for power supply and financial benefits, and for the selection of the Block Product for the first contract year, will commence 150 days after BPA issues the final Record of Decision, and close six months later.
 The new contracts will take effect on October 1, 2006, and expire 20 years from the date of execution.
-These new contracts will be the sole contract to which the customer is entitled under sections 5(b) and (c) of the Regional Act during the contract term.
+These new contracts will be the sole contract to which the customer is entitled under sections 5(b) and 5(c) of the Regional Act during the contract term.
 Upon the expiration or termination of its new contract for power or financial benefits, each utility customer of BPA will have the right to request and receive from BPA, without penalty or surcharge, any and all statutory rights and services to which it is entitled. - 2.
-The allocations of the output of the Defined FBS to preference agencies, net of now-existing contractual, system and treaty obligations (until their expiration), will be based on preference customers' forecast FY 2007 net requirements ("Baseline Net Requirements") and will be done in two steps.
+The allocations of the output of the Defined FBS to preference agencies, net of now-existing contractual, system and treaty obligations (until their expiration), will be based on preference customers' forecast FY 2007 net requirements ("Baseline Net Requirements")4 and will be done in two steps.
 First, the amount of load placed on BPA by preference customers selecting Slice service (up to their Baseline Net Requirement) will be summed and that amount of Defined FBS capability (expressed as a percentage) will be allocated to the Slice purchasers.
-Second, the amount of Defined FBS capability remaining after the allocation to Slice purchasers will be allocated to the Requirements purchasers.
-The Defined FBS capability so allocated to Requirements purchasers that exceeds the sum of their net requirements placed on BPA will be managed by BPA, and the Requirements purchasers will bear the costs and/or receive the benefits from the sale of such surplus power.
-When the sum of the net requirements
+Second, the amount of Defined FBS capability remaining after the allocation to Slice

-4 The term of the new power supply contracts will extend for 20 years from the date of execution.
+1 The term of the new power supply contracts will extend for 20 years from the date of execution.
 Due to a difference between the execution and the effective date of the new contracts, the period of service under these agreements is likely to be less than a full 20 years.

-5 "Defined FBS" shall consist of the generating resources set forth on Exhibit H of the Block/Slice contract.
+2 "Defined FBS" shall consist of the generating resources set forth on Exhibit H of the Block/Slice contract.
 Fish and wildlife obligations will continue to be treated as system obligations to be met first.

-6 The sole contract concept does not prohibit the type of contractual arrangements between BPA and PNGC Power and its member cooperatives entered into to address tax-exempt financing issues.
+3 The sole contract concept will require both preference and investor owned utilities to waive their right to participate in the residential exchange program (with no compensation to be paid for such waivers except as specifically provided in this proposal).
+The sole contract concept does not prohibit the type of contractual arrangements between BPA and PNGC Power and its member cooperatives entered into to address tax-exempt financing issues.

-7 Upon execution of the new contract, preference customers that have purchased the Stepped-up Multi Year Block Product (SUMY Product) will receive a rebate of the amounts paid to date for the SUMY Product and the SUMY Product portion of the customer's Requirements contract shall be terminated.
+4 Upon execution of the new contract, preference customers that have purchased the Stepped-up Multi Year Block Product (SUMY Product) will receive a rebate of the amounts paid to date for the SUMY Product and the SUMY Product portion of the customer's Requirements contract shall be terminated.